-- Fill shoeboxes for Operation Christmas Child, an organization that distributes gifts to children in desperate situations around the world.
+Operation Christmas Child, an organization that distributes gifts to children in desperate situations around the world.
 For specific information on how to get involved, go to SamaritansPurse.org.
-Or find a similar situation right in your own community.
+While it may be late this year for that specific opportunity, find a similar situation right in your own community.
 Help your children open their eyes to the needs of so many less fortunate this holiday season.

 No one can determine what this means for your specific situation.
 But it’s safe to say if your gift plans require you to go into debt, it’s not realistic.
 If it means sixty gifts per child, that’s not realistic.
 If it means feeling obligated to exchange gifts with all of your extended family, that too may be unrealistic for you this year.

 Now is the right time to decide what is right for you and your family.
 Set boundaries when it comes to both giving and receiving gifts.
 Realistic gifts for you might be simple, handmade gifts from your kitchen.